+There had been frequent revisions of targets in the ADGES involving time overrun of more than ten years.
+No definite time schedule was available for completion though it was originally envisaged to be completed by 1979.
+The overall financial outlay had also been assessed at Rs.1,000 crores against the original estimate of Rs.227.52 crores.
 There had been a delay of 2-11 years and 5-9 years in the induction of radars type 'A' and 'B' respectively against their original induction time schedule.
 Not a single radar type 'E' had been supplied so far though its development was started as far back as 1976.
 In the meantime, its development cost had gone up substantially.